From BR Bullpen

 Biographical Information

 Bob Watson had a 19-year major league career where he hit .295.
-He would likely have hit even higher had he not played most of his career for the Houston Astros in a park friendly to pitchers, and had he not come up during a dead-ball era when league batting averages were low.
+He would likely have hit even higher had he not played half of his career for the Houston Astros in a park friendly to pitchers, and had he not come up during a dead-ball era when league batting averages were low.
 He was originally a catcher, and played 10 games at the position over his career, but mainly played in the outfield and at first base in the majors.
 In 1969, he suffered a broken finger trying to catch Jim Bouton's knuckleball in the bullpen in early September, knocking him out for the rest of the year, an episode narrated in Ball Four.
 A slow line-drive hitter with middling power (he hit between 11 and 18 home runs 8 times, but topped 20 only once), he was a good hitter for average who would also draw his share of walks.
-His obtained nation-wide publicity in 1974 when he scored what was billed as the one millionth run in baseball history.
-He is also the only player to hit a cycle in both the American and National Leagues.
+He obtained nation-wide publicity in 1974 when he scored what was billed as the one millionth run in baseball history.
+He was also the first player to hit a cycle in both the American and National Leagues, accomplishing the feat with Houston on June 24, 1977 and later with the Boston Red Sox on September 15, 1979.
+Two other players have joined hoim since, John Olerud and Michael Cuddyer.

 After his playing career ended, Watson was an Oakland Athletics coach for three years.
 He was the assistant GM of the Houston Astros from 1989 to 1993, and became the second African-American general manager in baseball history when he was named to that post with the Astros in 1994 and 1995.
-He later held the same position with the New York Yankees in 1996 and 1997.
+He later held the same position with the New York Yankees in 1996 and 1997, in the days when the position was still a bit of a revolving door under mercurial owner George Steinbrenner.

-He later served as vice president of Major League Baseball, with responsibility for on-field discipline, until his retirement at the end of 2010.
+He later served as vice president of Major League Baseball, with responsibility for on-field discipline, until his retirement at the end of 2010, succeeding Frank Robinson and later being replaced by Joe Torre.

 According to the similarity scores method, one of the two most similar players to Bob Watson is Hall of Fame first baseman George Kelly.
 However, Bob played in a low average era while Kelly played in a lively-ball era, which explains why Bob's OPS+ score is much higher than George's.
 Kelly is also notorious as one of the weaker Hall of Fame inductees.
 The most similar comparison for Watson is Jeff Conine, who has an even lower OPS+ than Kelly.